Continuous Improvement Is Better Than Delayed Perfection (A Mark Twain Lesson)

 Kaizen also requires the setting of clear objectives and targets.
 It is very much a matter of positive attitude, with the focus on what should be done rather than what can be done.

-Many organizations, including those in healthcare, have a stated goal of having a “culture of continuous improvement.”
-Many, however, fall short of that goal.
+Many organizations, including those in healthcare, say they want a culture of continuous improvement.
+In reality, many fall short.
 The reality doesn't line up with the vision.
 They're far from perfect… which is understandable, as long as they are working on closing that gap between vision and reality.

 Hear Mark read this post (Subscribe to the podcast series):